chickensouple/chickensouple.github.io/content/posts/constrained_wireless/index.md

 $$max_\lambda min_\theta E_h[l(h, f_\theta(h))] + \lambda^T E_h[g(h, f_\theta(h))]\\
 s.t. \lambda \geq 0 $$

-There is a maximization over the Lagrange multipliers, $$\lambda$$, and a minimization over the parameters of the policy, $$\theta$$.
+There is a maximization over the Lagrange multipliers, \\(\lambda\\), and a minimization over the parameters of the policy, \\(\theta\\).
 We can treat the Lagrangian (everything within the max-min) as a reward for policy optimizaiton.
 We can then interleave minimizations, by taking steps with the policy gradient, with maximizations with respect to the lagrange multipliers.
 This way of alternating optimizations is known as a primal-dual method, and is known method in optimization.

 # Results
 Fig. 1 shows the results of our experiments.
 We simulated wireless channels with noise, and compared some strategies with the learned policy.
 The x axis represents time.
 Our policy gets better with time as it learns from the accumulated experience.
 The strategies compared with are 1) random allocation, 2) equal power allocation, 3) WMMSE.
 WWMSE is a state-of-the-art method that requires a model of the capacity function (which our method does not have access to).
 We can do this in simulation, because we can choose a capacity function and give it to WWMSE.
 The graphs show that we can obtain comparable performance to WMMSE without having to model the capacity function.